kathysledge/smig/docs/guides/cli-commands.md

 ### validate

-Check your schema file for errors without connecting to the database.
+Quickly check your schema for syntax errors and structural issues without connecting to the database.
+Useful in CI pipelines or when you want to verify changes before committing:

 ```zsh
 bun smig validate [options]